Glo-Bimoko/Glo-Bimoko.github.io/docs/blog/posts/cs50final.md

+---
+title: "From Tinkering to Transformation: My Journey into Programmings"
+date: 2025-01-21
+description: "An overview of my journey in computation up to now"
+---

 # From Tinkering to Transformation: My Journey into Programming

 Embarking on CS50P was more than just a decision to learn Python—it was a pivotal step in advancing my career and bridging the gap between foundational knowledge and advanced bioinformatics skills.
 Through this course, I didn’t just learn programming; I transformed how I approach problems, analyze data, and craft solutions.
 From developing a structured way of thinking to completing a challenging final project, CS50P has been a journey of profound growth and discovery.